FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

     - Instructional design process
 ---

-# Defining FAIR Learning Objects
+# Preparing FAIR Learning Objects

 The purpose of this learning unit is to introduce all relevant FAIR concepts that are necessary when developing learning objects such as metadata, PIDs, repo, licenses, attribution, etc. Once these concepts are adopted, the instructional designer is then ready to start with the backwards instructional process.
 The first step is ideation wherein the main aspects of the learning materials such as learning objects need to be defined.